 The former Stevenson Library building was completed in 1988.
 It was an imposing, block-like, flat-roofed building, without features or a main entrance.
 It was an institutional building, not well suited to a leading contemporary education experience, and is no longer fit for purpose.

-The new building has been constructed in three stages: demolition and site establishment, piling and underground infrastructure set-up, construction and fit-out.
-Taylor Construction Group is currently delivering the construction stage of the John Cunningham Student Centre.
+The new building has been deliberately staged with four tenders: demolition and site establishment, piling and underground infrastructure set-up, building and fit-out.
+This has enabled the selection of specialist builders, as well as manage costs.
+Taylor Construction delivered the construction stage of the John Cunningham Student Centre.

 The College buildings skirting the oval are largely correlated either in scale, detailing or texture; Aspinall House is the most detailed and the Lang Walker Business Centre the least.
 They all address the oval, are porous at oval level, and provide a pathway of travel in a north-south direction, except the Library building which interrupts travel — boys must walk up and use the footpath on Victoria Road.